Cate8/training_village_2ABT/README.md

-# follow-the-light-task
+# Demo tasks and training protocols
-demo task to use with the mouse village
+demo tasks to use with the training village